Uglješa Šajtinac

-Uglješa Šajtinac (Serbian Cyrillic: Угљеша Шајтинац; born 1 October 1971) is a Serbian novelist, children's book author, theater playwright and university professor in Novi Sad.
-His mother, Gordana, is an actress of Town's National Theater, and his father Radivoj is writer of cultural policy articles in various journals.

-Šajtinac is husband of Sonja Veselinović, both living in Zrenjanin, using the region's public transport in environmentally conscientious manner.
+Uglješa Šajtinac (Serbian Cyrillic: Угљеша Шајтинац; born 1 October 1971) is a Serbian novelist, children's book author, theater playwright, and university professor in Novi Sad.
+His mother, Gordana, is an actress at the town's National Theater, and his father, Radivoj, is a writer of cultural policy articles in various journals. Šajtinac is the husband of Sonja Veselinović.
+They both live in Zrenjanin.

-Šajtinac's paternal Grandfather, born in Šumadija, was a combat veteran in the Partizan Brigade of Žarko Zrenjanin.
+Šajtinac's paternal grandfather, who was born in Šumadija, was a combat veteran in the Partizan Brigade of Žarko Zrenjanin.

-Šajtinac studied at Faculty of Dramatic Arts of Belgrade's University of Arts, graduated in 1999, worked as Dramaturge at Serbian National Theatre in Novi Sad from 2003 to 2005, then he became Professor of Academy of Arts of the University of Novi Sad.
+Šajtinac studied at the Faculty of Dramatic Arts of Belgrade's University of Arts, graduated in 1999, and worked as a dramaturge at the Serbian National Theatre in Novi Sad from 2003 to 2005.
+He then became a professor at the Academy of Arts of the University of Novi Sad.

-In theatre history, Šajtinac is the single Serbian playwright whose play Huddersfield was at first performed in English as world premiere at Leeds Playhouse in 2004, inspired to write this play after visitation of that town in 2000; Serbian performance was shown at the Yugoslav Drama Theatre in 2005, German performance at Volksbühne Berlin in the same year, an U.S. American performance at TUTA Theatre in Chicago in 2006 (adaptation by Caridad Svich, developed during the INTERPLAY playwright exchange project of New Dramatists), a Croatian performance at the Zagrebačko kazalište mladih (Youth Theatre) in 2018, directed by Rene Medvešek, and a Bosnian-Herzegovinian performance at the Kamerni teatar 55 in 2018, co-produced by the ASU.
-It has been performed as stage reading of the drama project 3D at the Zlomvaz Festival 2011 of DAMU in Prague.
-There is a French translation by Yves-Alexandre Tripković from 2018.
+In theatre history, Šajtinac is the single Serbian playwright whose play Huddersfield was initially performed in English as a world premiere at Leeds Playhouse in 2004, inspired to write this play after visiting that town in 2000; the Serbian performance was shown at the Yugoslav Drama Theatre in 2005, and the German performance at Volksbühne Berlin.

-He received the Sterijina Award for his play at the Sterijino pozorje Festival 2005, and he also participated in creating the screenplay for the same-named film.
+He received the Sterijina Award for his play at the Sterijino pozorje Festival in 2005, and he participated in creating the screenplay for the same-named film.